Edderic/edderic.github.io/_posts/2015-07-12-probability-of-hitting-deadlines-based-on-pivotal-tracker-points.markdown

 The distributions for `1`-point stories and `2`-point stories did not make a distinction as to which stories were done by pairs and which stories were done by a single person.
-It is possible that performance between pairs and developers might have a lot of variation in my team (and other teams).
-I did not take the time to make that distinction because my team now has a habit of having people who are going solo ask to pair with available people when they are stuck.
-I'm assuming that the difference in performance between people working solo and people working as pairs is negligible, which might be a bad assumption for other teams.
+It is possible that performance between pairs and developers might have a lot of variation in my team (and other teams), and this might make our model underfit in those situations.

-Another similar caveat is that it is assumed that a developer in the team are all competent and get stories done in about the same time as every other developer in the team.
+Another similar caveat is that it is assumed that a developer in the team is more or less as competent as the others in the team and get stories done in about the same time as every other developer in the team.
 People who might want to use my code to munge their own data sets should take this into account (especially if newbie junior developers are present).
 They might want to have a more fine-grained probability distribution of estimates over time (i.e. have a junior 1-pointer probability distribution and a senior 1-pointer probability distribution) to take into account the difference in familiarity with the tech stack and overall skill level between junior and senior developers.

 Another caveat I have is that the code for calculating the probabilities only assumes that a project only has `1`-point and `2`-point stories.
 We usually don't